 The Principles and Practices of Financial Management for the Prudential With Profits Fund state that the administration and investment charges should average 1% p.a.
-Like above, Prudential have not provided the relevant charges data.
-This report will be amended once the data is available.

 It should be noted that the implicit costs and charges for the With Profits Fund cover the cost of guarantees and reserving as well as investment management and administration services.